onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 }
 ```

-FCL will use the `method` provided to request a composite signature from authorization service (Wrapped in a `PollingResponse`).
+FCL will use the `method` provided to request an array of composite signature from authorization service (Wrapped in a `PollingResponse`).
 The authorization service will be sent a `Signable`.
 The service is expected to construct an encoded message to sign from `Signable.voucher`.
 It then needs to hash the encoded message, tag the message, and then sign it producing a signature.
-The signature needs to be sent back to FCL as a HEX string in the response object (which is a `CompositeSignature`).
+This signature, as a HEX string, is sent back to FCL as part of the `CompositeSignature` which includes the user address and keyID in the data property of a `PollingResponse`.

 ```elixir
 siganture =